 Below are 10 steps/questions which will suggest how to get into reading books once again.

-1. Why did you stop in the first place?
-For non-readers, why didn’t you ever start?
+1. Why did you stop / Why didn’t you ever start?

 This is a very important question, because it helps you identify the factors, situations, and events which determined you to stop reading in the first place, and enables you to avoid them and protect yourself from them in the future.